MurrayIII/UnicodeMathML/playground/README.md

 The contents of `dist/` are generated as follows:

 1. Run the bash script `utils/bundle.sh` from the root directory of this repository.
 2. Open `utils/generate-parser.html` in any web browser (the caveats discussed in the "Local development" section above apply) and move the file that will be downloaded into `dist/`.
+Note: to disable CORS, run Edge from command line: C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" --user-data-dir=C:\msedge-dev-data\ --disable-web-security

 ## License